dleclercpro/MeinKPS/README.md

 # MeinKPS
-My own implementation of an artificial pancreas system, inspired by OpenAPS.
+Personalized implementation of an artificial pancreas system, inspired by OpenAPS.